rachelb1239/hrext10-my-cruddy-app/README.md

 Create a milage tracking app that allows user to add, update, or delete entries in local storage.
 User should be able to track vehicle info with following values: date, starting milage, ending milage, purpose of trip.

- ## Version 1.1 Requirements
+ ## Version 1.2 Requirements
-- [ ] Change Date to be the KEY instead of a key-value pair with the stats object as the value
-- [ ] Allow object to be added too if date entered doesn't already exist
+- [ ] Clean up update function calls/click handlers
 - [ ] Enforce valid data type on inputs (e.g. date should be a valid date)